 2. Sanitize Your Nails

-This is important.
+This is an important step in nail care.
 Use a nail sanitizer, rubbing alcohol, or antiseptic spray to sanitize your nails.
 This prevents any bacteria or dirt from getting locked under the nail polish.

 3. Coat your Nails